 Moving averages are perfect targets when divergence occurs!

-As price builds on a trend with either higher highs and lows OR lower lows and highs, the trend eventually reaches an exhaustion.
+As price builds on a trend with either higher highs and lows OR lower lows and highs, the trend eventually reaches exhaustion.
 This is due to the momentum fading away with each subsequent newer higher or low.
 Read more about the divergence definition, divergence example, and its uses.

 The interesting point is: did you have a particular target in mind when viewing divergence?
 (For reversal traders this could take profit place, for trend traders this translates into how long the filter is valid).